EQI MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns movement history for a specific investment position, listing transaction types (BUY, SELL, etc.).
-It distinguishes from sibling tools like openfinance_list_transactions by specifying it's for investment transactions and explicitly mentions using after openfinance_list_investments.
+The description clearly states the tool returns movement history for a specific investment position, listing transaction types (BUY, SELL, TAX, etc.) and fields (quantity, value, netAmount, etc.).
+It distinguishes itself from sibling tools like openfinance_list_investments by noting it should be used after that tool to get the investment_id.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.